anshikamishra1906-dev/gameee/README.md

 Restart option

 Multiple obstacles (extra simple implementation)

-Original sound kept as in the first version

 No advanced features like difficulty scaling, file handling, or shooting actions were added, to keep the game beginner-friendly.